 Don’t limit yourself to the big names.
 While these deals are obviously far more enticing money-wise, you have to remember you are building a brand for the long-term.
 You should pick smaller brands that match well with your brand identity because authenticity is a big factor in building trust with your audience, which in turn is of value for the big brands later on.

-There are many different types of sponsorships you could focus on, all with different rewards.
+There are three different types of YouTube sponsorships for small channels you could focus early on, all with different rewards.